MMarzCodeFellows/reading-notes/102/102-06Web pages with Java Script.md

 ### What does it mean to declare a variable?

+Declaring variables is one of the most important concepts in JavaScript.
+Variables are used to store and manage data in your computer programming.
+To declare a variable means to create a named placeholder for data/ the place where you want to use/store data later.

 Per most websites Variables are ways to store data (including https://www.w3schools.com/js/js_variables.asp).
 JavaScript Variables can be declared in 4 ways:

 <li/> Automatically